Detection and Imputation based Two-Stage Denoising Diffusion Power System Measurement Recovery under Cyber-Physical Uncertainties: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{odern} power systems typically exhibit a high level of complex nonlinear dynamics, high volatility, randomness, and intermittency due to the integration of renewable energy and the existence of interconnected cyber-physical power system events.
-In light of this, the new electric system has raised more concerns about the data quality issues of deployed remote terminal units (RTUs) in supervisory control and data acquisition (SCADA) and phasor measurement units (PMUs) in wide-area measurement systems (WAMS), as the accurately observed power system state variables reported by RTUs and PMUs often serve as input for many energy management applications \cite{7442164}.
-However, measuring uncertainties, such as communication contingencies in extreme weather events and cyber-attacks in malicious threats, severely degrade the quality of power system measurements.
+\IEEEPARstart{M}{odern} power systems typically exhibit a high level of complex nonlinear dynamics, high volatility, randomness, and intermittency due to the integration of renewable energy and the existence of interconnected cyber-physical power system events \cite{10459229}.
+In light of this, the new electric system has raised more concerns about the data quality issues of deployed remote terminal units (RTUs) in supervisory control and data acquisition (SCADA) and phasor measurement units (PMUs) in wide-area measurement systems (WAMS), as the accurate power system state variables estimated by RTU and PMU measurements often serve as input for many energy management applications \cite{7442164}.
+However, measurement uncertainties, such as communication contingencies in extreme weather events and cyber-attacks in malicious threats, severely degrade the quality of power system measurements \cite{9815319}.
 Specifically, accidental network congestion or deliberate communication blocking can lead to data losses in the control center and manufactured data tampering attacks can cause the estimated system states to be biased, leading to the control center's incorrect decisions \cite{7873357}.
 For this reason, adequate attention should be paid to investigating data recovery approaches against corrupted fragments in SCADA and WAMS.